Healthdirect Free Australian health advice you can count on.

 A well-planned vegetarian diet that includes a variety of plant-based foods can meet your nutritional needs.
 This includes foods from the 5 food groups.
 However, some nutrients may need special attention.

-A vegan diet requires extra care to ensure your body gets enough nutrients — particularly in the case of children's diets.
+A vegan diet requires extra care to ensure your body gets enough nutrients — especially for children.

 Here's how you can get enough protein, calcium, iron and other nutrients on a vegetarian or vegan diet.